Jonathan2251/lbd/_sources/funccall.rst.txt

     :start-after: #if CH >= CH9_2 //3
     :end-before: #endif

-With below definition, eliminateCallFramePseudoInstr() will be called when llvm meets pseudo instructions ADJCALLSTACKDOWN and ADJCALLSTACKUP.
+With the definition below, `eliminateCallFramePseudoInstr()` will be called when LLVM encounters the pseudo instructions `ADJCALLSTACKDOWN` and `ADJCALLSTACKUP`.

-It justs discard these 2 pseudo instructions, and llvm will add offset to stack.
+This function simply discards these two pseudo instructions.
+LLVM will then automatically adjust the stack offset as needed.

 .. rubric:: lbdex/chapters/Chapter9_2/Cpu0InstrInfo.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0InstrInfo.cpp